meltyourface/blank/posts/Graveyard-plants/Graveyard-Plants-Yew-Datura-Belladonna-and-Their-Esoteric-Uses/index.md

 Harvesting and Preparation: To harness Yew's energies, collect leaves, berries, or wood during the waning moon, taking care to approach the tree with reverence and gratitude.
 Once acquired, allow the botanicals to air-dry in a shaded place, away from direct sunlight, until fully desiccated.
 Following this, store the potent plant material in a dark, cool place until needed for future endeavors.

-Precautions: Please note that, although visually beautiful, Yew is poisonous, both to humans and animals.
+**Precautions**: Please note that, although visually beautiful, Yew is poisonous, both to humans and animals.
 Exercise caution while handling, storing, and using these botanicals to prevent accidental ingestion or absorption.

 ### Section 3.2: Datura (Datura spp.)